omnetpp/omnetpp/doc/src/installguide/ch-supported-linux.rst

    Ubuntu derivatives (Ubuntu instructions may apply):

    -  Kubuntu, Xubuntu, Edubuntu, …
    -  Linux Mint

    Some Debian-based distros (Ubuntu instructions may apply, as Ubuntu itself is based on Debian):

    -  Knoppix and derivatives
    -  Mepis

    Some Fedora-based distros (Fedora instructions may apply):

    -  Simplis
    -  Eeedora

 Installing the Prerequisite Packages
 ------------------------------------

 |omnet++| requires several packages to be installed on the computer.
 These packages include the C++ compiler (gcc or
-clang), the Java runtime, and several other libraries and programs.
+clang) and several other libraries and programs.
 These packages can be installed from the software repositories of your Linux distribution.

 **See the chapter specific to your Linux distribution for instructions on installing the packages needed by |omnet++|.**